Skip to Main Content

 Included Meals: Breakfast

-After an included breakfast this morning, transportation to the Verona airport will be provided (an approximately 15 to 20 minute drive, depending on traffic) for your departing flight.
+After an included breakfast this morning, transportation to Verona Airport will be provided for your departing flight.
+The drive takes approximately 15 to 20 minutes, depending on traffic.

 Included Meals: Breakfast